The Science-Backed Way to Make Long Courses Feel Short (in a Good Way)

 Advanced Moves: Spacing and Scaffolding

-If you want your lesson to land—and stay landed—don’t just stretch content.
+If you want your lesson to land and stay landed, don’t just stretch content.
 Layer it.
 Build it.
 Loop it.

 This is where you level up from “I made a slideshow” to full-blown instructional design ninja.
 But before you start throwing cognitive throwing stars everywhere, remember: you don’t need to use every technique in every lesson.
 Pick what fits based on your learning goal, your audience, and the skill you actually want to stick.
+Because smart design isn’t about using all the tools, it’s about using the right ones, at the right time, without giving your learners a mental roundhouse kick.

 First, spiral it.